Corey Bailey

 st

-century will suffer from some form of binder hydrolysis.
+century will suffer from some form of binder

-common indication of the problem is an unusual amount of oxide buildup on all of
+The most common indication of the problem is an unusual amount of oxide

-the stationary parts of a tape transport.
-Tapes suffering from binder hydrolysis will
+buildup on all of the stationary parts of a tape transport.
+Tapes suffering from

-often “squeal” while playing.
-Another indication is the tendency of the oxide layer to
+binder hydrolysis will often ‘squeal’ while playing.
+Another indication is the

-stick to the stationary parts of the tape transport while the tape is at rest but
+tendency of the oxide layer to stick to the stationary parts of the tape transport

-threaded up, ready to play.
-Some tape transports will be unable to go into play
+while the tape is at rest but threaded up, ready to play.
+Some tape transports will

-mode if the stiction problem is bad enough.
-Severe cases will have the layers of
+be unable to go into play mode if the stiction problem is bad enough.
+Severe

-tape adhering to each other, causing the oxide from one layer to stick to the
+cases will have the layers of tape adhering to each other, causing the oxide from

-backside of an adjacent layer.
+one layer to stick to the backside of an adjacent layer.

-where the funding came from.
+funding came from.

 and low humidity.
 Apparently, Hydrolysis reactions (Sticky Shed Syndrome) can

-actually be reversed, if the Relative Humidity is below 24 percent and the
+actually be reversed if the Relative Humidity is below 24 percent and the

 temperature is below 65° Fahrenheit.

-In 1995, at the fourth Joint technical Symposium (JTS), a research paper was
+In 1995, at the fourth Joint Technical Symposium (JTS), a research paper was

 submitted by Kevin Bradley of the National Library of Australia.
-The research paper
+The research

-above 10kHz).
-The high frequency loss increased slightly as the temperature was
+increased slightly as the temperature was increased.
+Both trade-offs can be

-increased.
-Both trade-offs can be acceptable when baking is the only way to
+acceptable when baking is the only way to recover the audio signal.

-the AM (Amplitude Modulation) distortion starting with the first baking cycle and
+in the AM (Amplitude Modulation) distortion starting with the first baking cycle and

 increasing with each subsequent baking of the same tape.
-Goran, to my

-knowledge, has yet to publish a peer reviewed paper on his findings so, for now,
+peer reviewed paper on his findings so, for now his research will have to be

-transferring an audio tape that has been baked.
+us audio engineers have experienced when transferring an audio tape that has

 The vast majority of procedures and processes involved with the recovery of the